Homogeneity: Introduction

 \begin{proof}

 If $R_{f,g} (x,t)$ vanishes, i.e., if $f(x+t) g(x) = f(x) g(x+t)$, or equivalently,

-the additive homogeneity functional is multiplicative.
-Setting $t:=-x+y$ and $h:=\frac{f}{g}$, we get that the multplicativity of the additive homogeneity functional is equivalent to $h$ being constant, which means $f=c g$ for some $c \in \R$ as claimed.
+the additive homogeneity functional is dual multiplicative.
+Setting $t:=-x+y$ and $h:=\frac{f}{g}$, we get that the dual multiplicativity of the additive homogeneity functional is equivalent to $h$ being constant, which means $f=c g$ for some $c \in \R$ as claimed.
 The converse is easy to verify. \end{proof}